Medically reviewed by Drugs.com. Last updated on Mar 18, 2022.

 Tell your doctor right away if you have any of the following symptoms while receiving this medicine: seizures, feeling anxious, confused, or depressed, seeing, hearing, or feeling things that are not there, severe headache, trouble sleeping, or unusual thoughts or behaviors.

 Delafloxacin injection may worsen myasthenia gravis (severe muscle weakness) in people who already have this condition.
 Talk to your doctor if you have concerns.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-This can be life-threatening and require immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

 Delafloxacin injection may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Delafloxacin injection may cause some people to become dizzy or lightheaded than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that can be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.